Leather Couches with Dogs

 One of the best parts about leather is that it’s pretty easy to clean.
 Tanned leather is much less porous than a fabric — if you act fast, you can minimize the damage of a puppy accident.
 Simply blot the excess moisture with an absorbent cloth.
 It’s important to treat your leather with something to cut through the urine scent.
 We like a solution of one part vinegar to three parts water, but deep soiling should always be taken to a leather-cleaning professional.
 We know it’s tempting to get all “out damn spot!” on the stain, but please take care when washing your leather.
 You don’t want to scrub leather.
 Instead, blot and gently wipe in small circular motions.
-Additionally, remove the cushion-filling and give it a wash.
-Urine-marking can be a persistent problem if the scent is allowed to linger.
+And tend to the mess as soon as you see it: urine-marking can be a persistent problem if the scent is allowed to linger.

 Are you a dog person who doesn’t yet have a dog?
-But your commitment to the lifestyle of owning a dog is so strong, you’re pre-emptively investing in a leather couch?
+But your commitment to the lifestyle of owning a dog is so strong, you’re preemptively investing in a modern sectional?
 We like you.
 We see you, and we appreciate your foresight.
 Since you’ve already demonstrated you have good taste in sofas, we wanted to humbly suggest a few dogs that align with different lifestyles.
 Because ultimately, if you’re going to get a furry friend, we strongly suggest a leather couch with dogs.

-Australian Shepherds are gorgeous and totally nuts.
-If you’re into running, hiking, mountain biking, or other high-intensity cardio activities, this dog in for you.
+Australian Shepherds are gorgeous and totally chaotic (respectfully).
+If you’re into running, hiking, mountain biking, or other high-intensity cardio activities, this dog is for you.
 While they are super-smart, they are also super-willful and not into chilling at home all day.
 Get this dog if you want a by-your-side companion who’s always down to RUN.

 Say hello to your tiny friend.
 Chihuahuas are a small but mighty companion who loves their people, cuddling, agility sports, and naps.
 A perfect dog for a busy-but-dog-obsessed individual who lives in small quarters.

 We recommend a leather couch for dogs because leather is tough.
-It’s easy to clean, it’s puncture resistant.
+It’s easy to clean and it’s puncture resistant.
 But leather isn’t indestructible.
 To give your leather couch a good, beautiful life, you need to invest time, care, and a few trips to the professional cleaner.

 You’ll also need to invest in dog training.
 Consistency is the key, but consistency + enforcement is easier said than done.
-We’ve collected all kinds of owner-training-tips — keep closed jars of treats around the house so you can always reward good behavior, for example — but really, the best training tips are the ones that work for you.
-The good news for your sofa/dog dilemma is that leather wears in, whereas fabrics wears out.
+We’ve collected all kinds of owner-training tips — keep closed jars of treats around the house so you can always reward good behavior, for example — but really, the best training tips are the ones that work for you.
+The good news for your sofa/dog dilemma is that leather wears in, whereas fabrics wear out.
 Set your expectations and be realistic about your dog.
-If you know your dog is going to make his couch your couch … go with the Charme leather.
+If you know your dog is going to make his couch your couch … go with the full-aniline leather.